MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/variable-uses-a-type-not-supported-in-visual-basic-error-458.md

 # Variable uses a type not supported in Visual Basic (Error 458)

-Not every [variable](../../Glossary/vbe-glossary.md#variable) that appears in a[type library](../../Glossary/vbe-glossary.md#type-library) or[object library](../../Glossary/vbe-glossary.md#object-library) can be used by every programming language.
+Not every [variable](../../Glossary/vbe-glossary.md#variable) that appears in a [type library](../../Glossary/vbe-glossary.md#type-library) or [object library](../../Glossary/vbe-glossary.md#object-library) can be used by every programming language.
 This error has the following cause and solution: